 This beginner’s guide teaches you how to use an emergency tourniquet while busting some of the worst myths about their use.
 The skills apply to any off-the-shelf product, but we focus on the top models experts recommend in our prepper tourniquet review.

-The definitive way to stop all bleeding is through the use of “well-aimed direct pressure.”
+The definitive way to manage bleeding is through the use of “well-aimed direct pressure.”
 But there are plenty of situations where creating pressure by hand and with bandages isn’t enough.
 Or there’s such rapid blood loss that you need something to buy you time while getting the hemorrhage under control.
 That’s when tourniquets come in.